 Financial literacy online resources for parents, children

-With a decreasing number of schools offering formal financial literacy classes, what are concerned parents to do to make sure their children learn money skills?
+With only a small number of schools offering formal financial literacy classes these days, what should concerned parents be doing to make sure their children learn money skills?

-To get informed, Morrison suggests consulting your local library, chamber of commerce or workplace for personal finance programs.
+To get informed, Morrison suggests consulting your local library, chamber of commerce, going online or your workplace for personal finance programs.
 Then incorporate those lessons into everyday situations where your child has an opportunity to make a choice about money.

 The websites below offer resources to help parents and children learn about financial topics.
 All materials are free unless otherwise noted.